hashicorp/terraform-google-vault/examples/root-example/README.md

 That example deploys a publicly accessible [Vault](https://www.vaultproject.io/) cluster in [GCP](https://cloud.google.com/) using the [vault-cluster](/modules/vault-cluster) module.
-For an example of a private Vault cluster that is accessible only from inside the Google Cloud VPC, see [vault-cluster-private](/examples/vault-cluster-private). **Deploying Vault as a publicly accessible cluster is NOT recommended in production; we do it here only to provide a convenient quick start experience.**.
+For an example of a private Vault cluster that is accessible only from inside the Google Cloud VPC, see [vault-cluster-private](/examples/vault-cluster-private). **Do NOT use this example in a production setting.
+Deploying Vault as a publicly accessible cluster is not recommended in production; we do it here only to provide a convenient quick start experience.**.

 The Vault cluster uses [Consul](https://www.consul.io/) as a storage backend, so this example also deploys a separate Consul server cluster using the [consul-cluster module](